steelywing/note/docs/Programming/JavaScript/Bundler.md

 ## ESBuild

-- JS, JSX
+- For JS, JSX
 - Extremely fast
 - Written in Go

 ## Vite

-- JS, CSS, HTML
+- For JS, CSS, HTML
 - Faster
 - Using Rollup for Production
 - Using esbuild for Dev